truhy/helloworld_semihosting/readme.md

 ## Build requirements

 Minimum:
-- GNU C/C++ cross toolchain for Arm processors supporting Cortex A9
+- GNU C/C++ cross toolchain for Arm processors supporting Cortex-A9
 - newlib library.
 This is usually included with the above toolchain

 This sample includes the project file for Eclipse IDE for Embedded C/C++